Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 Well, the one that's got all your wheels and stuff

-twisted up and your front bumper bars hanging off, mate.
+twist it up and your front bumper bars hanging off, mate.

 A lot of mate here, I love it.

-There's also, there's shots they pull back,
+There's also, there's shots they pull back and it's like,

-and it's like the wheels of the tires have popped.
+like the wheels of the tires have popped.

-It's over, the car is fucked.
+The car is fucked.

 Mate, what are you talking about?

-Well, I'm just waiting for a mate, as I said.
+I'm just waiting for, well, I'm just waiting for a mate, as I said.

 Who's your mate?